rydmike/rydmike.github.io/colorscheme.md

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex5ad.png?raw=true" alt="ColorScheme example 5 dark" width="280"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex5ad-to-black.png?raw=true" alt="ColorScheme example 5 dark computed" width="280"/>

 With some other schemes, like the **Aqua blue** one there is only a minor difference.
 These screenshots are using strong surface branding, the computed dark scheme is on the right.
+This demo is quite interesting and I will probably add it to the Flexfold demo soon as well.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex5a2d.png?raw=true" alt="ColorScheme example 5a2 dark" width="280"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex5a2d-to-black.png?raw=true" alt="ColorScheme example 5 dark computed" width="280"/>

-Example 5 can use the `ColorScheme` data that is defined, and instead of creating the theme with its own `toTheme` getter, it can do it with the standard `ThemeData.from` factory using its defined `ColorScheme`.
-If you open two versions of example 5 side by side, in two browser-windows, you can compare the results.
+Another thing example 5 can do, that the Flexfold demo app cannot, is to use `FlexColorScheme.toScheme` to extract a standard `ColorScheme` object and instead of creating the theme with its own `toTheme` method, it can and do it with the standard `ThemeData.from` factory using this extracted `ColorScheme`.
+If you open two versions of example 5 side by side, in two browser-windows, you can compare the results by turning OFF the "Make the theme with FlexColorScheme toTheme method" toggle in one window.
 Not quite the same thing, **FlexSchemeColors** is working a bit of its theming magic in comparison.
-You can also see the differences with explanations in the comparison examples further [below](#light-theme-mode-comparison).
+You can also see these differences, with explanations, in the light and dark comparison examples further [below](#light-theme-mode-comparison).

 ### Flexfold Demo App Uses FlexColorScheme